Belgian Malinois Health Issues

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Hip Dysplasia screening, Elbow Dysplasia screening, Progressive Retinal Atrophy screening

 Belgian Malinoiss should receive breed-specific screening for hip dysplasia starting at 1-2 years of age, as large breeds develop structural issues early.
-Early detection significantly improves treatment outcomes and quality of life.
+Screening before symptoms appear makes a meaningful difference in outcomes.

 Cost of Belgian Malinois Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Belgian Malinois ownership:
+These ranges reflect national averages for Belgian Malinois ownership.

 More Belgian Malinois Guides

-Find more specific guidance for Belgian Malinois health and care:
+Find more specific guidance for Belgian Malinois health and care.

 Hip and Joint Health Management